PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 - The model is not optimising for compactness.
 The long staircase is discovered early and it works for simple questions.
 Once the overall algorithm gives low loss consistently it stops optimising.
 - The model is not doing all the calcuations for all digits by step 11.
 Why should it?
 Maybe Hypothesis 2 is too ambitious and the model does less by step 11.

+Time to start experimenting to get more information!

+# Experimentation 1

+## Part 13A: Claim: D3.T1 is calculated at S11.L0.H1 and S12.L0.H1
+With n_digits = 5, n_layers = 2 and n_heads = 3:

+We claim D3.T1 is calculated at S11.L0.H1 to help calculate A5 and A4.
+If correct then when ablating S11.L0.H1 should increase the A4 and A5 loss when D3+D3' >= 10.
+Part 13A finds that A5 loss increases as expected, but A4 loss does not change!
+So S11.L0.H1 is used to calculate A5 but not used to calculate A4.

+So we claim D3.T1 is also calculated at S12.L0.H1 to help calculate A4.
+(This would eliminate one of the hypothesis's "not used" heads.)
+If correct then ablating S12.L0.H1, should increase the A4 loss when D3+D3' >= 10.
+We find that A4 loss increases but only in 25% of questions.
+Why 25%?
+This head is useful for A4 but it is not D3.T1.
+What is it?

+This test shows the digit focus of the cell, that the cell is useful, that the cell has impact depending on whether D4+D4' >= 10 or not, but it does not show that the cell is implementing D4.T1.
+It could be implementing D4.MC or something else.

 # Hypothesis 3
 If Hypothesis 1 was too cold, and Hypothesis 2 was too hot, then maybe Hypothesis 3 will be just right: